-The historic figure of Malcolm X is portrayed in a silkscreen portrait.
+The historic figure of Malcolm X is portrayed in the gallery on a silkscreen portrait, his features striking in neon colors.
 An acclaimed African American leader and revolutionary who boldly attacked racism, Malcolm X formed the Organization of Afro-American Unity (OAAU) and became a prominent figure within Philadelphia's Muslim community.
-In West Philadelphia, a park named in his honor has his name engraved on each of its public benches.
+In West Philadelphia, a park is named in his honor with engraved public benches